 - Mobile app lags the desktop experience; G2 reviews from early 2026 note it hasn't caught up to the web UI

-Profit.co is the most complete OKR platform we tested.
-896 G2 reviews average 4.7/5, and it has held the G2 Leader badge for 18 consecutive quarters as of this writing.
-The differentiator isn’t the OKR tree or the progress bars – those are table stakes at this price.
+Profit.co is the most complete OKR platform in this comparison.
+896 G2 reviews average 4.7/5, and it held the G2 Leader badge in the OKR category for 18 consecutive quarters through the G2 Winter 2026 report, one of the longest active runs in the segment.
+The differentiator isn’t the OKR tree or the progress bars, those are table stakes in this category.
 It’s the AI coaching layer that flags which objectives are running behind, surfaces the likely cause (low KR update frequency, no owner assigned, no milestone checkpoints), and suggests a specific intervention.
-The finance ops leads I work with who first adopted this tool consistently say the same thing, the system catches drift before the quarter-end retrospective does.
-Pricing starts at $9/user/mo but most deployments with performance management and project modules included land closer to $15-18/user/mo according to Capterra pricing data .
+The payoff teams cite most is that the system catches drift before the quarter-end retrospective does.
+Profit.co moved to fully custom, quote-only pricing in 2026; the public pricing page lists no per-user dollar figures or tier names, just a talk-to-sales flow that prices by module mix and user count.
+Plan on roughly $15-18/user/mo all-in once performance management and project modules are bundled, but that range comes from buyer reports, not a published price sheet.
 Best for 50-2000 person orgs with a dedicated people-ops or strategy function; overkill for seed-stage teams running their first OKR cycle.

 Pricing breakdown